nataliamarquez51/ICR2023-Sunscreen-Project/README.md

 ## The Sensor
 The sensor will then detect the current UV Index and return the values.
 ## To Plot
-In the top right corner, there is a serial plotter that will plot all values that come in, including those that are not meant to be recorded.
+In the top right corner of Arduino.ide, there is a serial plotter that will plot all values that come in, including those that are not meant to be recorded.
 Use this carefully.